MicrosoftDocs/SupportArticles-docs/support/sql/performance/decreased-query-perf-after-upgrade.md

 ## Resolution

-To resolve this kind of issue, try one of the following methods:
+To resolve the issue, try one of the following methods:

 - Optimize the query.

   Understandably, it's not always possible.
-But especially when there is only a small number of (poorly written) queries, this approach should be the first choice because optimally written queries perform better regardless of CE versions.
+But especially when there's only a few (poorly written) queries, this approach should be the first choice because optimally written queries perform better regardless of CE versions.
 - Use query hints identified in [Step 3](#step-3-find-out-why-the-query-performs-better-with-the-legacy-ce).

   This targeted approach still allows other workloads to benefit from the default CE assumptions and improvements.
 Additionally, it's a more robust option than creating a plan guide.
-And it doesn't require QDS, unlike the most robust option — forcing a plan.
+And it doesn't require [Query Store](/sql/relational-databases/performance/monitoring-performance-by-using-the-query-store) (QDS), unlike forcing a plan (the most robust option).
 - Force a "good" plan.

   This is a favorable option as a targeted approach.
-This could be done by using a plan guide or QDS.
+It could be done by using a plan guide or QDS.
 Using QDS is more robust but has other implications.
 - Use [database-scoped configuration](#database-levelset-scoped-configuration-or-compatibility-level) to force the legacy CE.

-  This is less preferred than a more targeted approach, but sometimes necessary when a targeted approach is not feasible.
+  This is less preferred than a more targeted approach, but sometimes necessary when a targeted approach isn't feasible.
 It's certainly the most easy-to-implement option.
 - Use trace flag 9841 to [force legacy CE globally](#server-level-use-trace-flag).

-  This is the least-targeted approach which should only be used as a temporary mitigation when you're unable to leverage any of the other options.
+  This is the least-targeted approach that should only be used as a temporary mitigation when you're unable to apply any of the other options.

 ## Force to use the legacy CE